Interview: Tyler Blackett

 Tyler has kindly given us an insight into the training habits which have helped mould him into the defender he is today.
-Tyler currently plays for Reading FC having transferred from Manchester United in August 2016, where he joined as an 8 year old and progressed to play under Louis Van Gaal.
-Tyler has represented England at U21 level and has also had loan spells at Celtic, Birmingham and Blackpool.
+Tyler currently plays for Nottingham Forest FC having transferred from Reading FC and previously played at Manchester United under Louis Van Gaal.

 How many times per week do you train by yourself without the team and what do you focus on?

 Depending on how many games we have that week, what the team sessions consist of and the intensity of the session, 2 to 3 times per week.
 Focusing on key areas, whether it be position specific or technique drills.